 According to the Kansas Association of Nurse Anesthetists (KANA), there are approximately 550 CRNAS practicing in the state of Kansas.
 Since there are only about 200 practicing anesthesiologists in Kansas, CRNAs makeup 70% of the total anesthesia providers in Kansas.
 CRNAs in Kansas are not required by law to have the supervision of an anesthesiologist, but are able to work in “an interdependent role as a member of a physician or dentist directed health care team.”
 (RNA statute of Kansas).
 KANA also reports that “anesthesia care provided by CCRNAs is widely distributed across nearly every county in Kansas.”
 This is in contrast with the distribution of anesthesiologists or other providers who practice mostly in urban or metropolitan areas in Kansas.
 Approximately 83% of all hospitals in Kansas rely only on CRNAs for their anesthesia care services.
 Without CRNAs providing anesthetics in the state of Kansas, many of its residents would be left without convenient access to this critical healthcare service.

 Not only do CRNAs in Kansas give access to anesthesia to many of its rural residents and hospitals, they also provide these services in a cost-effective manner.
-According to a recent study that was published in the renown Journal of Nursing Economics in 2010 called “Cost Effectiveness Analysis of Anesthesia Providers”, there is virtually no difference in the safety and quality of care given by an anesthesiologist verses that of a CRNA.
+According to a recent study that was published in the renown Journal of Nursing Economics in 2010 called “Cost-Effectiveness Analysis of Anesthesia Providers”, there is virtually no difference in the safety and quality of care given by an anesthesiologist versus that of a CRNA.
 The study also revealed that it costs significantly less to train a CRNA as opposed to an anesthesiologist, that CRNAs and anesthesiologists are able to perform the exact same services, and that- solely looking at the price of services- an independent CRNA is the best choice for providing cost-effective anesthesia care.
 CRNAs working in Kansas can make anesthesia more accessible as well as more affordable for healthcare facilities.

 You may wonder what a CRNA working in Kansas is paid.
 According to the Bureau of Labor Statistics, a CRNA working in Kansas has an annual mean wage of $54,670-$144,980.
 This puts Kansas in the same range as states such as Nebraska, Louisiana, Utah, and Montana for CRNA wages.